.png)

 It doesn't come back.

 After running paid media for fashion, beauty, and lifestyle brands across Meta, Google, and TikTok, we've narrowed it down.
 Poor performance almost always comes from one of five causes.
-Get the diagnosis right, and the fix is usually straightforward.

-Before the diagnosis: Meta advertising costs have risen structurally, not cyclically.
-CPMs are up 25-40% across most DTC categories compared to two years ago. iOS privacy changes reduced signal quality.
-More brands are bidding for the same eyeballs.
+Meta advertising costs have risen structurally, not cyclically.
+CPMs are up 25 to 40% across most DTC categories compared to two years ago. iOS privacy changes reduced signal quality.
+You can't outspend your way back to 2022 economics.
+What you can do is get more efficient, which means fixing the things within your control.

 Signs this is your problem:

-The fix is not just making more ads.
-It's testing more angles.
 Creative testing follows a hierarchy: concept and angle first, then hook, then visual format, then body copy, then CTA.
-Most brands test the wrong things, like visual aesthetics and caption length, instead of the highest-leverage variables.
+UGC and creator-style content reduces CPA by 23% on average versus brand-produced creative.

 Signs this is your problem: